A Minute With: John Oliver on channeling rage into comedy

-NEW YORK British stand-up comedian John Oliver can sound downright angry at times, even though his star is on the rise.
+NEW YORK, April 16 British stand-up comedian John Oliver can sound downright angry at times, even though his star is on the rise.

 The 36-year-old Oliver has managed to parlay a successful stint filling in for Jon Stewart on "The Daily Show" into a gig hosting a Sunday night news comedy show on HBO that debuts April 27.